stevenw/Youtube-Placeholder/README.md

 Youtube-Placeholder
 ===================

-Using jQuery this will created an image placeholder for youtube
+Using jQuery this will create an image placeholder for youtube